Volkswagen and unions

-Workers of the German auto manufacturer Volkswagen Group are collectively organized and represented across a variety of worker organizations including trade unions and Works Councils across the globe.
+Workers of the German auto manufacturer Volkswagen Group are collectively organized and represented by unions and Works Councils across the globe.
 Workers are organized on multiple levels; locally, regionally, nationally, internationally and by marque.

-Within Germany, the role of the trade union IG Metall and Works Councils at Volkswagen is unique, even compared with other large auto firms.
+Within Germany, the role of the union IG Metall and Works Councils at Volkswagen is unique, even compared with other large auto firms.

-Volkswagen workers have some of the strongest organized labour power of any company in the world.
-Some of these powers are codified in different collective agreements internationally.
-The German collective agreements cover 120,000 workers or nearly its entire workforce.
+Volkswagen workers have some of the strongest organized labour power at any company in the world.
+These powers are codified in different collective agreements internationally.
+In Germany collective agreements cover 120,000 workers, almost the entire workforce.

-With the exception of the United States, workers at all of its major locations are represented in the Global Works Council and local trade union bodies.
+Workers at all of its major locations are represented in the Global Works Council and local union bodies.
 VW Group has a tradition and practice of social partnership and co-determination rights between management and workers beyond the regulated standards.

 Transnational activity

 VW Group operates 120 plants in 29 countries as of November 2021.
 VW Group opened its first foreign plant in Brazil in 1953.
 Transnational labour organizing started in the 1970s with German workers and workers at its foreign locations which were Belgium, Brazil, Mexico and South Africa.
 The German Works Councils were particularly concerned with the political developments in Apartheid South Africa and the military dictatorship in Brazil.
-While most of the Volkswagen worker organizations operate on a respective national level, several transnational structures like the VW Global and European Works Councils and the InterSoli groups bridge these connections.
+While most of the Volkswagen and unions operate on a respective national level, several transnational structures like the VW Global and European Works Councils and the InterSoli groups bridge these connections.

-A general tension exists between the interests of the workers in the headquarter state (Germany) and foreign states, but workers in foreign states also gain strategic benefits from having closer access to a well resourced trade union (IG Metall) and the German Works Councils with their direct access to central management.
+A general tension exists between the interests of the workers in the headquarter state (Germany) and foreign states, but workers in foreign states also gain strategic benefits from having closer access to a well resourced union (IG Metall) and the German Works Councils with their direct access to central management.

-From a managerial point of view, countries with limited employee representation have a 'competitive advantage' over countries with strong representation (i.e Germany).
+From a managerial point of view, countries with limited employee representation and therefore lower labour costs have a 'competitive advantage' over countries with strong representation (i.e Germany).
 For German VW workers, expanding German 'best practices' globally neutralizes that threat by leveling the playing field.